 National Data (April 1st-September 30th 2017)

-Between 1st April and 30th September 2017 218 Never Events were reported nationally (from various trusts).
+10. Between 1st April and 30th September 2017 218 Never Events were reported nationally (from various trusts).
 This information can be found on the NHSI website.
-A breakdown of each month is noted below:- East Lancashire Hospitals subject to change on completion of local investigations.
+A breakdown of each month is noted below:-

 Nationally Reported Never Events